Move over destination dining! There’s a fun, new way to get a taste for the flavours of Ontario’s Southwest: scenic snacking!

 Pairs Perfectly With: Pelee Island Winery’s Vinedressers Pinot Noir.
 Also located in Kingsville.

-Must-Stop Sweet: Chocolate Covered Cookie Dough from Annie’s Chocolates retail locations in London or Kilworth.
+Must-Stop Sweet: Chocolate Covered Cookie Dough from Annie’s Chocolates retail location in London.

 Pairs Perfectly With: Toboggan Brewing Co.’s Blackfriars Bridge Vanilla Stout in London.